Jānis Cimze: Early life

-Cimze was born at the Rauna Manor's Cimze dairy farm (hoflage) in the family of a manor's dairy farm overseer Andreas (Ansis) Cimze and his wife Anne as the first child of 8 for his parents.
-His initial education came from Rauna Parish School where he also learned to play the organ.
-From the age of sixteen he worked as a private tutor; later he was a teacher at Valmiera Parish School and an organist.
+Cimze was born at the Rauna Manor Cimze dairy farm (hoflage) to the family of a manor's dairy farm overseer, Andreas (Ansis) Cimze, and his wife, Anne, as the first of 8 children.
+His initial education came from Rauna Parish School, where he also learned to play the organ.
+From the age of sixteen, he worked as a private tutor; later, he taught at Valmiera Parish School and served as an organist.

 Education

-In 1836 Cimze went to Germany to study at Weissenfels Teachers' Seminary which he finished in 1838.
+In 1836, Cimze went to Germany to study at Weissenfels Teachers' Seminary, which he finished in 1838.
 This was where he learned to play the violin and piano and improved his skills as an organist.
-In 1838—39 he was an external student at Berlin University where he attended lectures on mathematics, didactics and the theory of music.
-His music professor was Ludwig Christian Erk, a collector, harmoniser, publisher and researcher of German folk songs.
+In 1838—39, he was an external student at Berlin University, where he attended lectures on mathematics, didactics, and the theory of music.
+His music professor was Ludwig Christian Erk, a collector, harmoniser, publisher, and researcher of German folk songs.

 Vidzeme Teachers' Seminary

-Upon returning from Germany, from 1839 and to the end of his life, Cimze headed Vidzeme Teachers' Seminary where he taught future teachers the conducting of choirs and harmonisation of folk songs.
-Cimze followed the principles of Johann Pestalozzi and Adolph Diesterweg and all education was conducted in German.
+Upon returning from Germany, Cimze headed the Vidzeme Teachers' Seminary from 1839 until the end of his life, where he taught future teachers how to conduct choirs and harmonise folk songs.
+Cimze followed the principles of Johann Pestalozzi and Adolph Diesterweg, and all education was conducted in German.

-During his forty-two years of work at the Teachers' Seminary Cimze educated more than four hundred students who subsequently became Latvian and Estonian teachers.
-Being a teacher in the 19th century meant being also an educator, a musician, a literary and public figure.
-In the second half of the 19th century teachers organised choirs and worked with them and cultural societies.
+During his forty-two years at the Teachers' Seminary, Cimze educated more than four hundred students who subsequently became teachers in Latvian and Estonian.
+Being a teacher in the 19th century also meant being an educator, a musician, a literary and public figure.
+In the second half of the 19th century, teachers organised choirs and worked with them and cultural societies.